Check your mortgage options

 The impact of first-time buyer mortgage rate changes

-If you take out a fixed rate mortgage, the rate you’ll pay will stay same during the initial term.
+If you take out a fixed rate mortgage, the rate you’ll pay will stay the same during the initial term.
 So if you take out a 2 year fixed rate mortgage, your repayments will be the same for the first 2 years.

 How your mortgage payments can change with a variable rate mortgage